Our Funding Priorities

 At Charlie’s Heart Foundation, we believe that strong and healthy families → lead to strong and healthy children→ which leads to strong and healthy communities.

 Our grant program seeks to fund innovative, holistic programs that promote the mental well-being of families in underserved and under-resourced communities.

 We believe that by addressing the mental and emotional well-being of family members, specifically parents and caregivers, we will give these families the strong foundation that they need not only to survive but to thrive.

 Decision Making Factors

-The Charlie’s Heart Foundation will award grants only to organizations qualified as tax-exempt under Section 501(c)(3) of the Internal Revenue Code or units of local or state government.
-Grant award decisions are contingent upon the availability of Foundation funds and will be based on various organizational and programmatic factors including:
+The Charlie’s Heart Foundation will award grants only to organizations qualified as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
+Grant award decisions are made at the sole discretion of the Foundation and are based on the following criteria:

 Types of Grants Considered